italian-word-order

 Una mucca bianca mangia grano.
 (A white cow eats grain.)

 Una mucca (a cow) is the subject here, while bianca (white) describes it.
 Mangia (eats) is the verb.
-Grano (grain) is the object, which is changed by the cow’s appetite!
+Grano (grain) is the object.

 Let’s introduce a new term: prenominal adjective.
 This type of adjective comes before the noun and becomes an integral part of its meaning.

-Think of it as “the noun that is adjective” (adjective after the noun) versus “the adjective noun” (adjective before the noun)—your “friend who is old” is not the same as your your “old friend.”
+Think of the difference as “the noun that is adjective” (adjective after the noun) versus “the adjective noun” (adjective before the noun)—your “friend who is old” is not the same as your “old friend.”

 una macchina grande (a big car)